hughes-drew/wustl_pathogen_report/README.md

 The results are stored as an RData file in a public Dropbox folder.

-### Shiny Application
+### Application

-The shiny application takes the preprocessed values and displays them in a web application:
+Displays preprocessed values in a web browser with limited reactivity:

 - [app.R](code/app/app.R): main script
 - [app_utils.R](code/app/app_utils.R): collection of helper functions and reference data